Day 4 25th August 2011

 There were 12 cakes.
 Each child is given 4 cakes how many children will get the cake (Grouping)

-We tried division with fraction and many ways of doing and getting the right answer.
+We tried division with fraction and many ways of doing and getting the right answer.¾ divided ¼, when division change to

 multiply we have to invert the fraction so it is